aragon/osx/packages/contracts/docs/developer-portal/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/05-updating-versions.md

 In this case, the `prepareUpdate()` function only contains a condition checking from which build number the update is transitioning to build 2.
 Here, we can update from build 0 or build 1 and different operations must happen for each case to transition to `SimpleAdminBuild3`.

-In the first case, `initializeFromBuild1` is called taking care of intializing `address _account` that was added in build 1 and emitting the events added in build 2.
+In the first case, `initializeFromBuild1` is called taking care of initializing `address _account` that was added in build 1 and emitting the events added in build 2.

-In the second case, `initializeFromBuild2` is called taking care of intializing the build.
+In the second case, `initializeFromBuild2` is called taking care of initializing the build.
 Here, only the two events will be emitted.

 Lastly, the `prepareUpdate()` function takes care of modifying the permissions by revoking the `STORE_PERMISSION_ID` and granting the more specific `STORE_NUMBER_PERMISSION_ID` and `STORE_ACCOUNT)PERMISSION_ID` permissions, that are also granted if build 2 is freshly installed.
 This must happen for both update paths so this code is outside the `if` statements.